sundeepbassi/The-Wellbeing-Retreat/README.md

  I initially had the idea of using the title Yogimed and realised that this may give the user the wrong impression.
 As the end of the  word maybe misinterpreted to mean medical.

  I also thought about using the title Harmony for the site as the remit was to use body/mind self-improvement techniques.
-I realised that this would be too confusing for users as a E harmony site already exists for people wishing to date.
+I realised that this would be too confusing for users as an E harmony site already exists for people wishing to date.

  I realised that The Wellbeing Retreat incorparated this feeling of the body/mind self improvement techniques and it was a place to go and learn.